 Small and Portable

 Laser printers tend to be large and bulky machines that only print full sheets of labels.
 They also require a computer as a terminal.
 Thermal-transfer printers, however, are about one-third of the size of the average laser printer, making them lightweight and portable.
 They can be linked to a computer via wireless connectivity (e.g. Bluetooth or Wi-Fi) or used as standalone printers, allowing you to design your labels using the interface associated with the printer.
-Their portability also permits them to be shared across several labs or departments.
+The portability of this label printing system also permits them to be shared across several labs or departments.

 Printing with a laser printer generates a large amount of heat, which can affect the integrity of your label’s adhesive.
 This can result in the oozing of the adhesive, leading to jams.
 Moreover, while you don’t necessarily have to print an entire sheet of labels at once, using a sheet where several of the labels have been removed can result in an uneven surface, altering the movement of the sheet through the printer, which can also jam the printer.
 Thermal-transfer labels generate far less heat, and what heat is used is more precisely applied.
 In addition to its use of rolls instead of sheets, thermal-transfer printers are nearly impossible to jam.